Multi Time Frame Candle TradingView: Read Higher Timeframes Instantly

 | 1-Hour | Short-term momentum and entry zones |

-The core idea is simple: trends exist on all timeframes at the same time.
-Your job is to understand how they fit together.
-For instance, the daily chart might be clearly trending up, while the 15-minute chart shows a temporary pullback.
-That pullback, happening within a larger uptrend, could be your perfect spot to look for an entry.
+Trends exist on all timeframes at the same time.
+Your job is figuring out how they fit together.
+The daily chart might show a clear uptrend while the 15-minute chart pulls back.
+That pullback, inside a larger uptrend, is often the best spot to look for an entry.
+I've sat through too many trades where I only watched one timeframe and got shaken out.
+Multi-timeframe analysis fixes that.

 Setting Up Multi Time Frame Candles in TradingView

-Some of the more advanced indicators on TradingView take this a step further.
-They can automatically plot things like Fair Value Gaps (FVG), volume imbalances, and other key levels from a higher timeframe onto your active chart.
+Some indicators go further by plotting Fair Value Gaps (FVG), volume imbalances, and other key levels from higher timeframes onto your active chart.

 | Feature | What It Helps You Spot |